olegk0/AVRBASIC/README.md

 Warning!
 WIP(Work In Progress) status
 -------------------------------------
-build for AVR - make
+build for AVR - make or use WinAVR

 for linux console - Make_it